webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/flies-faster-than-a-bullet.md

+---
+aliases:
----,aliases:,- flies faster than a bullet,tags:,- Compendium/CSRD/en/Foci,---
+- flies faster than a bullet
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can fly, and you're superstrong, hard to hurt, and fast too.
 Is there anything you can't do?
  ### Intrusion